arv-anshul/campusx/README.md

 rye run fetch
 ```

+5. Organise `data/` files using `rye run organise` command.
+This sorted all the data files as require.

 ### Issues

 If you have any issue or query related to this project you can raise [here](https://github.com/arv-anshul/campusx-dsmp/issues "Project's Issues Tab").